WeiLiangLOL/quickstart/README.md

 ### Deploy from github

-*Note that this method might cause errors due to empty directories not being reflected on git

 - Download and install nodejs
 - Clone the git project into your workfolder
 - Open a command prompt at the root directory of the git project